Techtonica/curriculum/python/python.md

 We can think of class as a sketch (prototype) of a house.
 It contains all the details about the floors, doors, windows etc. Based on these descriptions we build the house.
 House is the object.

-As, many houses can be made from a description, we can create many objects from a class.
+As many houses can be made from a description, we can create many objects from a class.
 An object is also called an instance of a class and the process of creating this object is called instantiation.

 Simple Example: